zulip/zulip/docs/git/cheat-sheet.md

     - `git grep update_unread_counts -- '*.js'`: search all files (ending in `.js`) for `update_unread_counts`
 - log
     - `git log`: show commit logs
+    - `git log --oneline | head`: To quickly see the latest ten commits on a branch.
 - pull
     - `git pull --rebase`: rebase your changes on top of master.
     - `git pull` (with no options): Will either create a merge commit (which you don't want) or do the asme as `git pull --rebase`, depending on [whether you're configured Git properly][git-clone-config]
 - push
+    - `git push origin branch-name`: push you commits to the origin repository *only if* there are no conflicts.
+      Use this when collaborating with others to prevent overwriting their work.
-    - `git push origin +branch-name`: push your commits to your origin repository
+    - `git push origin +branch-name`: force push your commits to your origin repository.
 - rebase
     - `git rebase -i HEAD~3`: interactive rebasing current branch with first three items on HEAD
     - `git rebase -i master`: interactive rebasing current branch with master branch